mulle-objc/MulleObjC/README.md

 MulleObjC supplies the most basic runtime components to build a foundation on top of it.
 It does all the interfacing with the mulle-objc-runtime.
-Any library code above MulleObjC should not be using mulle-objc-runtime directly.
+Any library code above MulleObjC should not be using the mulle-objc-runtime directly.

 MulleObjC must be compiled with the mulle-clang compiler, or a compiler which supports the metaABI required for the mulle-objc-runtime.